Back

 The Design Question

-How might we streeamline the experience for foodies to find new place to dine easier that fits their tastes without overflow with information?
+How might we streamline the experience for foodies to find new place to dine easier that fits their tastes without overwhelmed with mixed information?

 An Iterative Process of Getting a Better Solution for Foodies